Skills Utilized

 still hold.
 The next experiment was to literally move to the background.

-image had only very limited success.
-In order to prevent the
+very limited success.
+In order to prevent the image from interfering

 Still, though the image could not easily be seen or made out,